eloweimi/eloweimi.github.io/talks.md

 ## Research Talks ##

-  * ***From Speech to Insight: Foundation Models for Qualitative Analysis and Mental Health Assessment***, Centre for Medical Informatics Seminars, Usher Institute, University of Edinburgh, 2025
+  * ***From Speech to Insight: Foundation Models for Qualitative Analysis and Mental Health Assessment***, Usher Institute, University of Edinburgh, 2025

   * ***Speaker Retrieval in the Wild: Challenges and Insights from BBC Large-Scale Archives***, School of Informatics, University of Edinburgh, 2025